Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Generalized Mutual Information

 \subsection{Example: On-Off Fading}

 Consider the channel $Y=HX+Z$ where $H, X, Z$ are mutually independent, $P_H(0)=P_H(\sqrt{2})=1/2$, and $Z \sim \mathcal{CN}(0,1)$.
-The channel exhibits fading that is particularly simple but gives basic insight for more realistic fading models.
+The channel exhibits particularly simple fading, giving basic insight into more realistic fading models.
 We consider two basic scenarios: full CSIR and no CSIR.